momentohq/public-dev-docs/docs/develop/api-reference/list-collections.md

 </details>

 ### ListPopFront
-Remove and return the first item from a list.
+Remove and return the first entity from a list.

 | Name            | Type         | Description                                   |
 | --------------- | ------------ | --------------------------------------------- |